SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ####### a

-the download attribute of <a> Prompts the user to save the linked URL instead of navigating to it. the download attribute of <a> Can be used with or without a value. the download attribute of <a> used without a value will prompt the browser to suggest a file type. the download attribute of <a> used with a value will prompt the browser to save it with the specfied name as a prefilled suggestion.
+the download attribute of ‹a› Prompts the user to save the linked URL instead of navigating to it. the download attribute of ‹a› Can be used with or without a value. the download attribute of ‹a› used without a value will prompt the browser to suggest a file type. the download attribute of ‹a› used with a value will prompt the browser to save it with the specfied name as a prefilled suggestion.

 ##### forms